saizai/gayhomophobe/readme.md

 a) IGNORE party affiliation etc. Must be individualized assessment.
 ---

-For all steps except #3, set google searches to have time span that ends at least a week BEFORE disclosures.
+For all steps except gay/bi verification, set google searches to have time span that ends at least a week BEFORE disclosures.
 Post-disclosure sources are not reliable.

 All steps must be YES to proceed.